chiragmj145/ToDo/README.md

 # ToDo
-ToDo is an task management application , which is very useful in terms of adding your todo tasks and manage them offline.
+ToDo is a task management application , which is very useful in terms of adding your todo tasks and manage them offline.